-Training as an interpreter provides you with the opportunity to develop your language skills in a professional context and embark on a career that is as challenging as it is rewarding.
+Why interpreting?Training as an interpreter provides you with the opportunity to develop your language skills in a professional context and embark on a career that is very competitive and extremely rewarding.

 How is the programme distinctive?

-The Centre has designed a number of elective modules that are led by research and respond to the concerns of the translation industry, dealing with machine translation, the uses of corpora, technical writing, an introduction to translation technologies and an introduction to audiovisual translation.
-You may also take electives offered by other sections of the School of Languages, Cultures & Societies, by the Language Centre or by other faculties.
+Elective modules: In addition to the research and professional practice-led compulsory modules, there are a number of elective modules led by research that respond to the concerns of the translation industry, dealing with machine translation, the uses of corpora, writing for professional purposes, and an introduction to audiovisual translation or to computer-assisted translation.
+Non-native speakers of English have modules such as English for Professional Purposes specifically tailored to their needs.
+You may also take electives offered by other sections of the School of Languages, Cultures and Societies, by the Language Centre or by other faculties.

 For more information how our graduates use their degrees to further their career, please consult the Employability pages of this site.